 – materiali che hanno una relazione immediata con il testo (come le prime stesure e i successivi rifacimenti che precedono il testo vero e proprio).

-Da questa differente considerazione discendono i due tipi diversi di edizione critica: quella francese (più nota come édition génétique) e quella di tipo tedesco-italiano (generalmente definita “edizione critica” o edizione “critico-genetica”) (Italia and Raboni 2010, 26-27).
+Da questa differente considerazione discendono i due tipi diversi di edizione critica: quella francese (più nota come édition génétique) e quella di tipo tedesco-italiano (generalmente definita “edizione critica” o edizione “critico-genetica”).